personas

 — Dr. Karyn Purvis

-The study of personas over time has illuminated common threads.
-Jung, who popularized the concept, stated that the goal of working with personas is “to develop a more realistic, flexible persona that helps us navigate in society but does not collide with nor hide the true self.”
+Jung, who popularized the concept of personas, stated that the goal of working with them is “to develop a more realistic, flexible persona that helps us navigate in society but does not collide with nor hide the true self.”

 One descriptor you’ve certainly heard is “triggered”.